ailisp/flute/README.md

 These `html`, `div`, etc. are just functions.
 Element attribute can be given inline as the above example, or as alist/plist/attrs object as the first argument in the case they're calculated programmatically.

-The remaining argument will be recognized as the children of this element, they can be a piece of text, other element object, or list of text/element/list of this kind of list of any depth.
-Children will be flattened as if they're given inline.
+The remaining argument will be recognized as the children of this element.
+Each child can be:
+1. string;
+2. element, builtin or user defined;
+3. list of 1, 2 and 3.
+Can also be NIL.
+All children will be flattened as if they're given inline.

 ## Define new element
 ```lisp